BTSTU: Release

 An edited version of "BTSTU" entitled "BTSTU (Edit)" was officially released on 21 April 2011, via XL Recordings.
-The song received airplay again on UK national radio by DJs including Gilles Peterson, Annie Mac, Nick Grimshaw, Reggie Yates and Fearne Cotton, with Zane Lowe making it his Hottest Record in the World for a second time.
-On June 2, 2011, a user with the handle "Jai Paul" on NishaJL Music Blog commented that the name of the track means "Back To Save The Universe".
+The song received airplay again on UK national radio by DJs including Gilles Peterson, Annie Mac, Nick Grimshaw, Reggie Yates, and Fearne Cotton, with Zane Lowe making it his Hottest Record in the World for a second time.
+Paul commented in 2011 that the name of the track is an acronym for "Back To Save The Universe", a reference to a lyric from the Radiohead song "Airbag".

 Critical reception

-The single received favourable reviews from The Daily Telegraph and American blog 'The Wounded Jukebox'.
+The single received favourable reviews from the Daily Telegraph and American blog 'The Wounded Jukebox'.
 Ryan Dombal of Pitchfork compared the single to "the unmistakable lope of one J Dilla".

 "BTSTU" was included in the end-of-year lists in 2011 by Pitchfork, The Fader, and Pigeons and Planes.
 The Washington Post mentioned "BTSTU" in their 'Singles File: Best of 2011', describing it as "a precursor to the entire career of James Blake".

 Legacy

 The song has been influential on underground as well as mainstream pop music in the 2010s.
 The song had struck a chord internationally.
-The Canadian rapper Drake leaked a track titled "Dreams Money Can Buy" which sampled "BTSTU (Demo)" in May 2011.
+The Canadian rapper Drake leaked a track titled "Dreams Money Can Buy" which sampled "BTSTU (Demo)" in May 2011, which got resampled by Charli XCX in June 2012.
 In July 2011 the song was sampled again for Travis Garland and JoJo's duet "Paint", and New York singer-songwriter Niia uploaded a cover version of "BTSTU" to her SoundCloud page.
 The 2012 song "End of Time" by Beyoncé also sampled the song.

-It was also sampled by Charli XCX in Dreams Money Can Buy in 2012.